The key information you need to know about self build mortgages

 If you meet the lender’s eligibility and affordability requirements – which usually include having the means and expertise to build a property from scratch – then absolutely!

-Mortgages for self builds are usually offered by specialist lenders and the whole-of-market brokers we work with know exactly which providers to approach for these products.
-Make an enquiry to be referred to an expert for the right advice today.
+Mortgages for self builds are usually offered by specialist lenders and the self build mortgage advisors we work with know exactly which providers to approach for these products.

 The amount you can borrow in the UK for a self-build mortgage will vary from lender to lender and will be based on their own internal affordability criteria.
 In this respect, a mortgage for self build purposes follows a very similar path to that of a traditional UK mortgage.